Peptides, found in many skin care products, may help reduce inflammation, even out skin tone, and reduce the appearance of wrinkles.

 Every day, it feels like there’s a trendy new skin care ingredient that’s said to change your skin for the better.
 Some ingredients are more hype than action, but others are really worth it — and peptides are an ingredient you won’t want to miss.

-Peptides, also called polypeptides, are naturally occurring in the skin, but they’re also included in many skin care products — and for good reason.
+Peptides, also called polypeptides, naturally occur in the skin, but they’re also included in many skin care products — and for good reason.

 Peptides are amino acids that make up certain proteins needed by the skin.
 More specifically, collagen is made of three polypeptide chains, so adding peptides can stimulate your skin to make collagen.
 More collagen can lead to firmer, younger-looking skin.